bolandrm/homebrew-avr/README.md

-Homebrew-avr
+homebrew-avr
 ============

-This repository contains the GNU AVR toolchain as formulae for [Homebrew][].
+This repository contains the GNU AVR Toolchain as formulae for [Homebrew][].

 AVR is a popular family of microcontrollers, used for example in the